CoBrALab/MINC-VM/README.md

 To install additional software, the use the ``sudo apt`` tools, the user password is ``minc``

+**There is no need to install virutalbox guest additions, they are already installed in the VM**

 ## Tools included

 -   [minc-toolkit-v1](https://github.com/BIC-MNI/minc-toolkit)